redhat-actions/push-to-registry/README.md

 ## Action Outputs

-This action produces these outputs which can be used for further processing in different Github action:
+This action produces one output which can be referenced in other workflow `steps`.

 `registry-path`: The registry path to which the image was pushed.<br>
 For example, `quay.io/username/spring-image:v1`.